helionmusic/rhinobot_heroku/README.md

 Now, edit the `options.ini` file inside the `config` folder to set your bot's necessary configuration.
-If you are unsure how to do this step, refer to the RhinoBot configuration guide [here](https://just-some-bots.github.io/MusicBot/using/configuration/)
+If you are unsure how to do this step, refer to the MusicBot configuration guide [here](https://just-some-bots.github.io/MusicBot/using/configuration/)
 Edit the `options.ini` and the `permissions.ini` to your liking.
 Remember however to leave the `SaveVideos = no` in your options otherwise you will quickly run out of space on the Heroku server